squaremo/rabbit.js/README.md

 Here, the socket `sub2` will receive all messages published to `'system'` and all those published to `'notifications'` as well, but it is not possible to discriminate between the sources.

+Some socket types have options that may be set with `#setsockopt`.
+Presently there's just one option, on PUB and PUSH sockets, which is message expiration:

+    pub.setsockopt('expiration', 60000)

+In the example, messages written to `pub` will be discarded by the server if they've not been delivered after 60,000 milliseconds.
+Message expiration only works with versions of RabbitMQ newer than 3.0.0.

+Lastly, a socket may be closed using `#end()`; this will clean up resources, and emit `'end'` once it's done so.

 ### Socket types